-HUD shall publish the required public notice of matching program in the Federal Register at least 30 days prior to conducting the matching program.
-The notice cannot be published until HUD has reported the matching program to the Office of Management and Budget (OMB) and Congress for advance review and OMB has completed its advance review as required by 5 U.S.C. § 552a(o)(2)(a) and (r) and OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act, 81 FR 94424 (Dec.
+HUD will publish the required public notice of this matching program in the Federal Register at least 30 days prior to conducting the matching program.
+The notice cannot be published until HUD has reported the matching program to the Office of Management and Budget (OMB) and Congress for advance review and OMB has completed its advance review as required by 5 U.S.C. § 552a(o)(2)(A) and (r) and OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act, 81 FR 94424 (Dec.
 23, 2016), at pages 17-23.

-HUD shall also provide a copy of the notice of matching program to OCSE immediately upon publication in the Federal Register, and HUD and HHS will post the agreement and the published matching notice to their Privacy Program internet sites as required by OMB Memorandum M-17-06, Policies for Federal Agency Public Websites and Digital Services.
+HUD will also provide a copy of the published notice to OCSS immediately upon publication in the Federal Register; HUD and HHS will post the agreement and the published matching notice on their Privacy Program internet sites as required by OMB Memorandum M-17-06, Policies for Federal Agency Public Websites and Digital Services.